Tilt Table Testing

 A tilt table test is a diagnostic test that will help us to figure out the cause of your fainting or of the symptoms you are having.
 This test starts with you lying flat on a special table which will move you into an upright (standing) position.
 Your heart rate and blood pressure will be watched carefully during the test.
 The test takes two hours.

 Getting Ready for a Tilt Table Test

-• Do not eat or drink anything after midnight the night before the test.
+• Do not eat or drink anything 4 hours prior to the test.

 • You can take your morning medicine with a sip of water unless otherwise instructed by your doctor or nurse practitioner (NP).